 A bearing retainer is a device used to secure or retain the bearings or rolling elements of a machine tool.
 The main function of a bearing retainer is to improve the efficiency of rotating machinery by ensuring that the bearings are properly positioned and secured in place.

 A common bearing retainer usually uses metal, but metal material needs extra oil to lubricate.
-So in some types of bearing, the plastic bearing retainer become more and more popular due to the outstanding properties of plastic.
+So in some types of bearing, the plastic bearing retainer becomes more and more popular due to the outstanding properties of plastic.

 The most commonly used plastics are PEEK natural, Bearing grade PEEK and PTFE.
 For machining, you need a rod, sheet, or tube, please click the above links to check the material specification and datasheet about these materials.